GestaltCogTeam/Ship_Classification_Moored/readme.md

-Ship Classification Based on Moored Records: A Datasets and Method
+A Hierarchical Spatial-Temporal Embedding Method Based on Enhanced Trajectory Features for Ship Type Classification